 High blood pressure and most cardiovascular diseases are triggered by stress.
 This happens because when you are anxious or stressed, you produce excess adrenalin and cortisol hormones.
 With elevated levels of these hormones, your heart rate increases and becomes irregular.
 The likelihood of blood clots, which can cause heart attacks, grows as your blood flow is constricted and the need for oxygen increases.

-Your body sows down or stops digestive processes when your fight or flight response is triggered.
+5. Digestion Your body slows down or stops digestive processes when your fight or flight response is triggered.
 Those knots in your stomach when you feel anxious could be more than just an uneasy feeling.
 The hormone that your thyroid glands, which regulate your metabolism, can be affected by chronic stress.
 If your hormones are not regulated, you may experience constipation.
-In period of moderate or even temporary stressful situations, a partial pause in your digestive processes can cause discomfort, pain and other gastrointestinal illness.
+In periods of moderate or even temporary stressful situations, a partial pause in your digestive processes can cause discomfort, pain, and other gastrointestinal illness.

 6. Lower Metabolism and Weight Gain